ilokesh14/JavaCalC/README.md

 # JavaCalC
-A GUI calculator mad using Java.
+A GUI calculator made using Java.